ahawkins/hawkins.io/wip/sinatra-3-route-handlers.md

-### Route Handling
+---
+title: "Delivery Mechanisms with Sinatra - Route Handlers"
+layout: post
+---

-Like I mentioned before, the delivery mechanism is responsible for constructing the from object and the required use case.
-It runs the use case and returns the result apporiate to the medium.
+The delivery mechanism is responsible for instantiating the objects required to complete a given interaction.
+The app constructs a form object using input parameters.
+The form is passed to the use case.
+The use case is run and returns an object.
+The delivery mechanism then decides how properly respond for it's medium.
 It also captures use case specific failures and responds in the correct way.

-I'll build one up from scratch (look out for the helpers).
+For me this boils down to: run the use case and serialize the result, or capture the errors and respond with a correct status code and error message.

+The route handlers use all the helpers so look at for them.
+You can read about them in the previous post on [helpers & errors](/sadf).

-Step 1: Instantiate the objects
+Time to move on to writing a route handler.
+Step 1: Instantiate the objects.

 ```ruby
 class WebService < Sinatra::Base